Dzenit110/Seven-Segment-Display-PIC16F877A/README.md

 ## 7-Segment Display Up/Down Counter With Up and Down Buttons

-This C code for a microcontroller implements an up/down counter displayed on a 7-segment display.
+This C and assembly code for a microcontroller implements an up/down counter displayed on a 7-segment display.

 ## Functionality